AdobeDocs/release-notes.en/current.md

 **What's new**

 * Adobe Status is now reporting incidents at a Product level.
 Status Cloud and Product pages have a new look and enhanced filters based on product level reporting of incidents.
-This makes it easier for you to understand how your product is impacted on `status.adobe.com` as well as in your email notifications.
+This makes it easier for you to understand how your product is impacted on `status.adobe.com` and in your email notifications.
 If you are not subscribed, please use this link to set up your personalized subscription preferences [https://status.adobe.com/proactive-notifications/manage](https://status.adobe.com/proactive-notifications/manage)

 * Status home page is now personalized with events filtered based on your entitlements and product subscriptions.
 Please check it out at **status.adobe.com** > **[!UICONTROL My Events]** tab.